TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

 Garbage collection task
 """""""""""""""""""""""

-TYPO3 CMS 4.5 and above provide a Scheduler task to collect the garbage of all cache backends.
+The core system provides a Scheduler task to collect the garbage of all cache backends.
-This is important for backends like the database backends that do not remove old cache entries and tags internally.
-It is highly recommended to add this Scheduler task and run it once in a while (maybe once a day at night) for all used backends which do not delete entries which exceeded their lifetime on their own to free up memory or hard disk space.
+This is important for backends like the database backend that do not remove old cache entries and tags internally.
+It is highly recommended to add this Scheduler task and run it once in a while (maybe once a day at night) for all used backends that do not delete entries which exceeded their lifetime on their own to free up memory or hard disk space.